Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Boise State's games this season have gone over 50.5 points three of six times.
+- Boise State and its opponents have gone over the current 51-point total in three of six games (50%) this season.

-- Air Force and its opponents have combined to score more than 50.5 points in one game this season.
+- Air Force has combined with its opponents to score more than 51 points in one game this season.

-- The two teams combine to score 64.2 points per game, 13.7 more than the over/under in this contest.
+- Saturday's total is 13.2 points lower than the two team's combined 64.2 points per game average.

 Boise State Stats and Trends